 Regarding the number of people with access to sidewalks, about 116,353 people or 69.2% of the population has access to sidewalks on their block.
 Within Environmental Justice (EJ) areas (explained further on page 39), 72,073 or 83.4% have a sidewalk on their block.
-While these numbers do not speak to the coherency, distribution, or ease of use of the sidewalk system, it does indicate that many people can reach sidewalks.
+While these numbers do not speak to the coherency, distribution, or ease of use of the sidewalk system, it does indicate that many people are in close proximity to sidewalks.